 The variety of appetizers we had as starters, as is the custom in Turkey, was extensive and all of them were delicious.
-Space was conducive for carrying on a conversation with the ceiling being covered with foam, a nice change from the general practice.
+Space was conducive for carrying on a conversation with the ceiling being covered with foam, a pleasant change from the general practice.
 Service was prompt and efficient.
-The fish they served was lufer, fresh and tasted as good as the appetizers.
-I know very little about fish, I looked up the translation and it came up as bluefish.
+The fish they served was lufer, fresh, and tasted as good as the appetizers.
+I know truly little about fish, I looked up the translation and it came up as bluefish.

-The next day, on Jan’s actual birthday we went to the local Italian restaurant Rosario.
-The service started with olive oil plate with a few dried tomatoes, peppers, eggplants and garlic bread served in an edible bowl made of flatbread.
+The next day, on Jan’s actual birthday, we went to the local Italian restaurant Rosario.
+The service started with an olive oil plate with a few dried tomatoes, peppers, eggplants, and garlic bread served in an edible bowl made of flatbread.
 Ergun ordered a nice Chianti for the table and a Bomonti beer for Jan.
 My niece Ekin also joined us for dinner, in fact, she drove us to the restaurant.
-Then came the very thinly sliced dried veal with mozzarella, a very good way to start the meal.
-A little later they served a few pieces of homemade tortellini.
-We ordered our meals, Jan and I each had a pasta dish which was delicious.
+Then came the very thinly sliced dried veal with mozzarella, a particularly good way to start the meal.
+A little later, they served a few pieces of homemade tortellini.
+We ordered our meals; Jan and I each had a delicious pasta dish.
 As a big coincidence, Merve, his wife Sirin, and their daughter Inci were sitting a few tables away from us.
-He is the son of Ersan who was with us the day before.
+He is the son of Ersan, who was with us the day before.

 Happy birthday to Ergun, happy birthday to Jan!